native ARTIST FELLOWSHIPs To sustain the cultural fabric of a community.

 APPLICATION DEADLINE: October 31, 2017 (Applications will open in September)

 Artists in First Peoples Fund’s Cultural Capital fellowship strengthen the Collective Spirit® -- which manifests self-awareness and a sense of responsibility to sustain the cultural fabric of a community.

 Throughout this one-year program, fellows are offered tools, resources and capital to build on their own one-of-a-kind cultural contributions while also uncovering previously unrealized cultural potential.

 With over 50 Cultural Capital artist alumni, grant recipients have access to a large network of artists on the local and national levels.
 Eligible artists receive individualized technical assistance and professional development guidance, as well as up to $5,000 in working capital funds to offer artists an opportunity to delve deeper into their art – sharing their artistry with all who want to learn.

 Our artist alumni perpetuate generosity, wisdom, and integrity within their communities and strengthen the Collective Spirit®, achieving greater access to unrealized cultural potential.

 Applicants must be an enrolled member or provide proof of lineal descendancy of a U.S. federally recognized tribe, a state recognized tribe, or be an Alaska Native or Native Hawaiian.

 IS THE FELLOWSHIP RIGHT FOR ME?

-The Cultural Capital fellowship is specifically for master artists who have been practicing their art for 10 years or more.
+The Cultural Capital fellowship is specifically for artists who are grounded in the rich cultural heritage of their Tribal Nations.
 Artists should also: